3liasP/dotfiles/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug, have an enhancement, or want to propose a change, please open an issue or submit a pull request.
-Your input helps improve this collection of dotfiles for everyone.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and distribute the dotfiles as you see fit.
 Attribution is appreciated but not required.

 ---

-Enjoy your personalized Linux experience with these dotfiles.
-If you have any questions or suggestions, please don't hesitate to get in touch!

 *Disclaimer: Use these dotfiles at your own risk.
 I am not responsible for any damage or issues that may arise from their usage.*